Caleb-McKinney/Project-Prep.md/Prep 1.md

+Cooperation Plan

-# 1. What are the key strengths of each person on the team?
+## 1. What are the key strengths of each person on the team?

 - Angel - feel good about html & css - will work through javascript as a team
 - Khari - feel good about html & css - html & css - work through javascript together